ZimCodes/lin-decompress.yazi/README.md

 # lin-decompress

-A [yazi plugin](https://github.com/sxyazi/yazi) to extract archives using a variety of tools for **Linux**.
+A [yazi plugin](https://github.com/sxyazi/yazi) to extract each archive using a specialized tool for **Linux**.

-You can map a variety of different extractor tools to their archive(s) for extraction.
+Map a variety of different extractor tools to their archive(s) for extraction.

 ## Support